axieinfinity/ronin-documentation/docs/rns/guides/register/protected.md

 Protected names are reserved by Sky Mavis for its official partners and key community members, and aren't available to anyone else.
 Such names have the status **Protected** in the RNS app.

-A protected name offers direct support from Sky Mavis to prevent anyone from squatting or misusing your name.
-The renewal fee for protected names is fixed and is not affected by the market.
+Protected RNS names offer direct support from Sky Mavis to prevent anyone from squatting or misusing your name.
+Their renewal fees are fixed and not affected by the market.

-If you're our official partner or a key community member, it's likely that we already reserved your RNS name.
-To claim this reserved name, follow the steps in this guide.
+If you are an official partner or key community member, we may have reserved your RNS name.
+To claim it, follow the steps in this guide.

 :::caution
-The RNS name and its yearly fee is protected as long as the owner doesn't sell it or transfer it to another wallet.
-If they do, the name becomes a regular name, where the yearly fee is charged per the name length.
+As long as the owner does not sell or transfer their RNS name to another wallet, the name and its yearly fee are protected.
+If the name is sold or transferred, it is no longer protected, but the renewal fee remains unchanged.
 :::

 ## Before you start